moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/amazon-athena.md

 ![](../../../images/curated-databases/athena-create-4.png)

 ## SQL resources

 You might find the [SQL Training repository](https://github.com/moj-analytical-services/sql_training) useful.
 This training is for using SQL (Athena) with the Analytical Platform.

+__SQL__ (pronounced 'S-Q-L' or 'sequel') is a programming language used to access and manipulate databases.
+There are several versions of SQL that share a common framework but can have different syntax and functionality.
+The version of SQL used by [Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html) is based on [Presto 0.217](https://prestodb.io/docs/0.217/index.html).